-The School is quietly proud of its ability to be able to safely nurture a sense of adventure in the students.
-There is no ban on somersaults or tree climbing, and the school, as a whole, excurses into nature usually twice per term.
-In addition there are primary and high school camps each year that involve hiking and orienteering in the wilderness.
+The School is proud of its ability to be able to safely nurture a sense of adventure in the students.
+There is no ban on somersaults or tree climbing, and the School, as a whole, excurses into nature at least once per term.
+In addition, there are primary and high school camps each year that involve hiking and orienteering in the wilderness.
 There are also special camps involving adventures in canoes and on mountain bikes for the upper high school.
 The teachers at the school are very experienced in outdoor activities and we rarely have the need to use specialist companies.
+This outdoor education program is growing, so look out for more activities that are part of the education right through the school years.